RochX/virus-research-python/README.md

 # virus-research-python
-This repository is for the research that I (Xavier Silva) am doing from Summer 2023 - present.
+This repository is for the research that I (Xavier Silva) am doing from Summer 2023 - Summer 2024.

 ## The Research
 The research involves finding transitions between states of icosahedral viruses that preserve various types of icosahedral symmetry.